 Some words that we may use in written and spoken conversations add little value or meaning to our messages.
-Developing the ability to spot potentially unnecessary words in a sentence, questioning their value and optionally removing the "hangers-on", can help turn an average, "amateur" publication into one that is "tight, snappy, focused."
+Developing the ability to spot potentially unnecessary words in a sentence, questioning their value and optionally removing the "hangers-on", can help turn an average "amateur" publication into one that is tight, snappy, focused.

 The "magic trick" involves working out what is required and what you can lose.
-Different people may have opposing views on what they may consider what's essential compared to what is viewed as unnecessary babble, ramble, prattle.
+Different people may have opposing views on what they may consider is essential compared to what is viewed as unnecessary babble, ramble, prattle.

 With more practice, when working on a publication or speech script, you can learn to save time and effort by not creating your own verbose heap that requires cutting later.

 Having the luxury of an accomplished, experienced outside editor available at a moment's notice can also help.

 However, if you're tasked with working alone, know that whatever you decide to do, you won't please everyone — nor should you try.

 Why not simply write fast, edit slowly, do the work, and move on to your next task.
 Over time, you'll believe you're getting better: go with that.

 Some redundant words are more common than others.
 Let's examine three of my favorites.
 Consider the following two sentences: